jkaba/School/README.md

 # School

-Assignments I have completed during my time at Western
+Code that I have written for assignments I have completed during my time at Western